 This is not just a tale of a ludicrously talented footballer inspiring his side to unlikely victory.
-It certainly helps, of course, that Maradona was Napoli’s top scorer and best player in their title winning campaigns and that the club’s success at the time remains the pinnacle of its ninety-year history, but the sheer veneration with which the city of Naples holds Maradona transcends his on-field achievements.
+It certainly helps, of course, that Maradona was Napoli’s top scorer and best player in their title-winning campaigns, and that the club’s success at the time remains the pinnacle of its 90-year history, but the sheer veneration with which the city of Naples holds Maradona transcends his on-field achievements.
 The Argentine, in fact, is the perfect symbol of what it means to be Neapolitan.

 The inequality is evident in the world of calcio, too.
 When Maradona arrived in Naples in the summer of 1984, no mainland southern club had ever lifted the league title and, since the Second World War, sides from that northern capitalist triangle of Milan, Turin and Genoa had won the championship on 33 of 39 occasions.
 Napoli, by far the biggest club in the Mezzogiorno – the Italian nickname for the south – had just a pair of Coppa Italias to their name.

-For the Partenopei to even pull off the transfer of Maradona was something of a shock: the then 23-year-old may have endured a disappointing couple of seasons with Barcelona, where he was often injured and involved in numerous high-profile disputes with president Josep Lluís Núñez, but his pedigree was immense and his talent blindingly obvious.
-The eventual fee of £5 million was a world record at the time and Napoli’s capacity to pay it reversed the natural order of Italian football and, indeed, Italian society.
+For the Partenopei to even pull off the transfer of Maradona was something of a shock: the then-23-year-old may have endured a disappointing couple of seasons with Barcelona, where he was often injured and involved in numerous high-profile disputes with president Josep Lluís Núñez, but his pedigree was immense and his talent blindingly obvious.
+The eventual fee of almost £7 million was a world record at the time and Napoli’s capacity to pay it reversed the natural order of Italian football and, indeed, Italian society.
 The backward, impoverished southerners had signed one of the pre-eminent superstars of the global game.

 None of this really mattered to the Neapolitans, though, and if anything, Maradona’s imperfections simply added to his cult; it is difficult to imagine the player receiving as much adoration if he was a cleaner, quieter and more obedient character.

 It is important to stress, however, that while it may be romantic, it is also lazy and false to depict Napoli as a one-man team and attribute their accomplishments solely to the presence of Diego Maradona.
 The 1987 scudetto-winning side was built on a solid defence made up of Giuseppe Bruscolotti, Moreno Ferrario, Alessandro Renica and a youthful Ciro Ferrara, with Fernando De Napoli and Salvatore Bagni providing a solid midfield base in front.
-Napoli conceded just 21 times that season, and although Maradona top-scored with ten goals, Bruno Giordano (5) and Andrea Carnevale (8) also provided vital contributions.
+Napoli conceded just 21 times that season, and although Maradona top-scored with 10 goals, Bruno Giordano (five) and Andrea Carnevale (eight) also provided vital contributions.